g2384/Life-In-The-UK/Facts.md

   - John Masefield
   - Sir John Betjeman
   - Ted Hughes
-- Some of the best-known poets are buried or commemorated in Poet’s Corner in Westminster Abbey.
+- Some of the best-known poets are buried or commemorated in Poet’s Corner in **Westminster Abbey**.

 ## Leisure